Lavesh-Saluja/KoinxAssignment/README.md

 ## Base URL

-The containerized application is hosted on AWS and accessible through my domain. [http://koinxassignment.smpco.tech/api/v1](http://koinxassignment.smpco.tech/api/v1)
+The containerized application is hosted on AWS and accessible through my domain. [http://koinxassignment.smpco.tech/api/v1](http://koinxassignment.smpco.tech/api/v1) (this is the base url)

 ## API Documentation